Healthy Jambalaya with Sausage & Shrimp (Whole30, Low Carb, Paleo)

 This healthy jambalaya recipe is a Whole30 and low carb version of an authentic Cajun dish.
 With sausage and shrimp, this paleo Creole recipe is even keto friendly, thanks to cauliflower rice!
 Surprisingly easy, too, and it comes together in a little less than an hour.

-It’s the architecture and the humidity (OK, so maybe not the humidity) and the music and the food, oh oh oh the food!
-Because truly, is there anything better than seriously authentic Cajun food around every corner?
+Ah, New Orleans.
+The atmosphere, the music, the FOOD.
+Truly, is there anything better than seriously authentic Cajun food around every corner?
 Well, only perhaps the fact that you can chase it all down with plenty of local beer and a couple of powdery beignets.

 Or maybe that you can make it all home except way healthier, Whole30 compliant, and low carb (even keto!).
 The secret?
 An authentic jambalaya recipe with a quick substitution of cauliflower rice for white rice.